rahji/pcbmilling/content/docs/gerbers/diptrace.md

 1. In the same Export Gerber dialog from above, choose the "Board Outline" layer from the list of Layers
 2. Verify that the X and Y offsets are both 0
-3. **Because this is the bottom layer, tick the "Mirror" checkbox**
+3. **Because our perspective is still from the bottom of the PCB, tick the "Mirror" checkbox**
 4. Click "Export Layer" to save the Board Outline layer as a Gerber (.gbr) file

 ### Exporting the Drill File